 Initial treatment may involve the use of oral and topical antibiotics to suppress the symptoms.
-Doctors may also recommend skin treatments such as dermabrasion, or laser and light therapy to clear and rejuvenate the skin.
+Doctors may also recommend skin treatments such as laser and light therapy to clear and rejuvenate the skin.

 Treatment for rosacea would not be complete without addressing the lifestyle factors that can contribute to it, specifically diet.
 Individuals with rosacea are therefore advised to avoid foods that trigger the condition.